xingcdev/simple-to-do-list/README.md

 #### Border radius is not working

-the child div's overflow can give the impression that the border-radius isn't working.
+The child div's overflow can give the impression that the border-radius isn't working.

 ```css
 .todo-body {